k-erdem/color-swatches/README.md

 ## Considerations & Design Choices

+The design choices in this project were informed by the necessities to optimize the API calls.
+With possible values of 360 for Hue, 100 for Saturation, and 100 for Lightness, the Color API calls had to be optimized to provide a high performing application with a smooth user experience.

+The website is made up of 2 distinct parts.
+The user input control tools (sliders for Saturation and Lightness) and the Color Swatch grid, displaying all distinct colors for the given S,L values.
+Users can interact with the website by changing the saturation and lightness values.
+The best user experience for selecting these values was ensured through giving the users the options to either manually type a value for the variables (so they can look up specific outcomes they're curious about), or use the slider to experiment with different values of S,L variables.
+Debouncing was used to limit excessive API requests, and to make sure the user gets a fast response without having to see twitching color swatches.
+A loading indicator in the form of a message text and a cute theme-relevant was used to prompt the users and provide the necessary feedback.

+Distinct swatch names were determined by

+Edge cases including but not limited to S=0, L=0, L=100 were tested, and relevant responses were crafted.

 - How efficiently can the distinct names be determined?
 Can the number of API calls be reduced?*
 - Do all colors need to be rendered at once?
 - When will the API calls be made?